 "Another important trend is an increase in the prevalence of "stock drop" claims where a company's shareholders pursue the company (and potentially individual directors) for losses associated with a decline in share price due to decisions taken by those directors," says Samantha Ward.
-"We are seeing these claims arise in various contexts, and it is possible that these types of claims could arise following significant cyber incident - this is something we are already seeing in the US."
+"We are seeing these claims arise in various contexts, and it is possible that these types of claims could arise following significant cyber incidents - that is something we are already seeing in the U.S"."